Gene Hamilton (announcer): "Dr. Gino Hamilton"

+In 1952 NBC Radio began a new jazz series, this time a serious program spotlighting the latest jazz styles and stylists.
+Titled Jazz Arts Concerts, this after-midnight, Saturday-night series was broadcast from a Greenwich Village theater.
+The first broadcast aired on October 4, 1952, with musical guests Coleman Hawkins and Thelma Carpenter.
+An NBC press release remembered Lower Basin Street: "A further attraction of the series will be Gene 'Dr. Gino' Hamilton, long-term moderator of NBC's Chamber Music Society of Lower Basin Street.
+He will preside over Jazz Arts as emcee of each broadcast."

+On April 18, 1953, Gene Hamilton launched another hot-jazz series for NBC, a Saturday-afternoon session simply titled Dr. Gino.Personal life

 Hamilton and his wife, Mildred, had four sons and a daughter.
 He was an "exponent of the guitar and boxing."
 Even as an announcer, "he continued his singing, winning an audition as a basso in the Fred Waring Glee Club," but he chose to focus on his announcing career.

 Hamilton and his wife, along with "a bevy of seasoned radio and stage troupers," formed the Footlighters, a stock theater company, in Nassau, New York, in 1946.
 The troupe's first production was Let Us Be Gay at the Baldwin High School auditorium on January 26, 1947.

 Gene Hamilton remained with NBC as a full-time staff announcer, at a time when the position was being phased out.
 The broadcasting networks wanted to have their announcers pre-record their remarks so the tapes could be used repeatedly, replacing the announcers in person.
-The move was resisted by the AFTRA union, and was finally resolved when the union consented to pre-recording but insisted that all staff announcers must be guaranteed lifetime jobs.
+The move was resisted by the AFTRA union, and was finally resolved when the union consented to pre-recording but insisted that all incumbent staff announcers must be guaranteed lifetime jobs.
 Among those veterans granted this action was Gene Hamilton, who said in 1973, "I'm trying to fill out my last two years with NBC by filling in wherever I can."
 He retired from broadcasting in 1975, at age 65.